arez/arez/docs/_docs/zones.md

 of the current zone.
 When components defined by the `@ArezComponent` are created, they will invoke `Arez.context()` and the component will be bound to the current zone.

-If a method annotated with `@Action`, `@Track` or `@Autorun` is invoked they will switch to the zone in which they were created if is different from the current zone.
-The previous zone and any transaction in the zone will be suspended and pushed on a stack until the method completes.
+If a method annotated with `@Action`, `@Track` or `@Autorun` is invoked, the method will switch to the zone in which they were created if is different from the current zone.
+The previous zone and any transaction in the zone will be suspended and and resumed when the method completes.

 The current zone can be manipulated by directly interacting with the `Arez`.
 A typical example may of use is: